R505: the Flying Cloud

 "What shall we do about the wreckage, Captain?" asked MacKiernan, pointing at the bow section of their old ship, which still rose above the jungle where they’d set it down three days before.

-In the end, he decided to leave the wreck as it was, and set a course to the southwest to get clear of the island.
+After some thought, he decided to leave the wreck as it was, set a course to the southwest, and get clear of the island.
 As evening fell, he ordered the engines secured and the crew to go off watch.
 With no land in any direction for hundreds of miles, they could drift through the night while the men got some much needed sleep.
-The control car was quiet after the others were gone -- a dim narrow compartment with nothing but instruments and starlight for company.
-Above him, the bulk of their ship loomed against the sky like a cloud.
-Everett checked the altimeter, then unwrapped their old log book to make an entry.

 June 24, 1926, 2100 hrs.
-Lat, 23 42’ Long 169 52’.
-His Majesty’s Airship Flying Lady, R-212.
+Lat, 23 42' Long 169 52'.
+His Majesty's Airship Flying Lady, R-212.
 Our search for survivors turned up nothing, so we are en route to the Royal Air Station at Cairns aboard the prize.
 With only eleven on board, counting our passengers, it has been a challenge to work the vessel, but the passengers have been of considerable help, and spirits remain high.
 We have found no clues as to who built this ship, and our prisoners claim to be mere hirelings, with no knowledge of the owners or what they were about.
-We have radioed to the Admiralty to inform them of this situation.
+We have radioed the Admiralty to inform them of this situation.

 Setting down his pen, he studied the battered tome.
 It had been through a lot: the attack, the crash, their trek through the jungle, the capture of this ship.
 Soon it would become evidence at his hearing.
 What would happen then?